Meeting Targets and Maintaining Epidemic Control (EpiC)

 EpiC and COVID-19

-EpiC and Mpox
+EpiC and mpox

-In August 2022, EpiC was modified to receive funding to address mpox outbreaks.
 The project’s approaches include risk communication and community engagement for men who have sex with men and other people with a high risk of acquiring mpox; training and capacity strengthening for health care providers, including community-based teams; support for case investigation and contact tracing; surveillance and other strategic information support; strengthening health care systems’ and providers’ diagnostic capacity; and improving laboratory biosafety.
 Read more about EpiC’s mpox efforts.